 While mortgage fraud remains a serious concern, it is important to put the issue into perspective.
 There are hundreds of billions of dollars in mortgages held by millions of Canadian homeowners and in the vast majority of cases these mortgages are perfectly normal.

 What is my bank doing to protect me from real estate fraud?

 The banks work constantly to protect you from fraud.
 All banks have fraud and security teams working around the clock to ensure that security measures are constantly being enhanced, technology is being upgraded, and that the banking industry assists police in investigations to help catch the criminals and put them behind bars.

 In addition, the banks and the Canadian Bankers Association are involved in real estate fraud task forces across the country.
-These task forces bring together lenders, police, government, real estate groups, the legal profession and other groups to look closely at real estate fraud to determine what changes can be made, individually and collectively, to prevent fraud and protect Canadians.
+These task forces bring together lenders, police, government, real estate groups and the legal profession to look closely at real estate fraud to determine what changes can be made, individually and collectively, to prevent fraud and protect Canadians.
 This work is ongoing but, to date, significant changes have been made to directly prevent some instances of real estate fraud from occurring.